Great food from the Philippines: Balut

 Duck inside 17 day old Balut (click to enlarge - warning graphic)

-Each Filipino will tell you there preference and without hesitation swallow one down with some spicy vinegar or some chili sauce.
+Each Filipino will tell you their preference and without hesitation swallow one down with some spicy vinegar or some chili sauce.
 However it must be said there are a few Filipinos who wouldn’t touch one.
 It’s a matter of taste and guile …

 Prices vary from 10 pesos to 20 pesos.